justinTsugranes/notes_typescript/README.md

 # TypeScript Notes

+_Create a tsconfig.json_
+tsc --init

+_Compile ts file into js file_
+tsc FILENAME

+_Run in watch mode_
 tsc --watch FILENAME

-tsc --init
+_Use TypeScript with `create-react-app`_

+- if you want to creater a new directory
+  `npx create-react-app PROJECT_NAME --template typscript`

+or

-To use TypeScript with `create-react-app` npx create-react-app PROJECT_NAME --template typscript // if you want to creater a new directory or npx create-react-app . --template typescript // if you want to initialize in a currency directory
+- if you want to initialize in a currency directory `npx create-react-app . --template typescript`

+Specify the output directory in the tsconfig.json

+- In this project, I created a dist directory.
+I added the filepath to the tsconfig.json as well as the script in index.html